conan-io/conan-center-index/docs/faqs.md

 ## What is the policy for naming forks?

-When submitting recipes, its important to pick names which clearly identifies the source.
-For projects which are forks of existing but diverge significantly enough to be unique (subject to opinion), the should be prefixed with the author or organization such as `author-name`.
+When submitting recipes, it's important to pick names which clearly identify the source.
+For projects which are forks of existing but diverge significantly enough to be unique (subject to opinion), they should be prefixed with the author or organization such as `author-name`.
 A good example is the [crow](https://github.com/ipkn/crow) which was forked [crowcpp-crow](https://github.com/CrowCpp/Crow).
-The original project maintain the `crow` name where as the more featured and advanced fork is `crowcpp-crow`.
+The original project maintains the `crow` name where as the more featured and advanced fork is `crowcpp-crow`.

-Forks are acceptable submissions given they have significantly divergent fro mthe upstream.
-This can include adding new features, updateing compiler or standard support, and actively being maintained.
+Forks are acceptable submissions given they have significantly divergent from the upstream.
+This can include adding new features, updating compiler or standard support, and actively being maintained.
 Changes which are not sufficient are build scripts, small bug fixes, "conan-ization" - all of these can be
 [applied as patches to the original](adding_packages/sources_and_patches.md).

 ## What is the policy on creating packages from pre-compiled binaries?